andlo/mycroft-skills-list-gitbook/skills/plasma-skill-wiki.AIIX.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # Wikipedia
 ### _plasma-skill-wiki.AIIX_
 ## About:
-Query [Wikipedia](https://www.wikipedia.org) for answers to all your questions!
+Query Wikipedia for answers to all your questions!
 Get just the summary, or ask for more to get in-depth information.

 ## Skill information: